erick2red/calendar-docs/specs.md

   3. Units on WeekView will be days
   4. Units on DayView will be hours
   5. WeekView and DayView has equals all-day sections

+* *DaysGrid object*
+  1. It's height is divided in 48 cells representing each half-hour of the day